NetScr1be/DecentSurvey/README.md

 ### Preamble

-Currently, there is far too much Personal Data[^1] flying around much too freely on the Internet.
+#### Currently, there is far too much Personal Data[^1] flying around much too freely on the Internet.

-It is collected in cookies to be exploited directly, sold, resold, breached and posted publicly.
+#### It is collected in cookies to be exploited directly, sold, resold, breached and posted publicly.

 ---

 ### Payments

 - Start with XRP payments but expand to other crypto assets in later phases
-    - both Pollsters and Respondents should be able to pay in the crypto of their choice
+    - both Pollsters and Respondents should be able to pay/get paid in the crypto of their choice
-    - obviously the app can't accept every shitcoin that exists but i t should go as broad as possible as fast as possible
+    - obviously the app can't accept every shitcoin that exists but it should go as broad as possible as fast as possible
         - This creates the need for a background asset management app that can (among other functions) manage exchange exposure risk by trading assets in/out as necessary

 ---